Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • The suture material (ligature) was initially infected.

-• The infection was introduced during a surgical intervention to remove an inguinal hernia.
+• The infection was introduced during surgery to remove an inguinal hernia.

-• Infection of the wound tissues occurred due to improper processing of the seam or non-compliance with hygiene and sanitation measures (this is a direct error of the doctor).
+• Infection of the wound tissue occurred due to improper treatment of the suture or failure to comply with hygiene and sanitation measures (this is a direct mistake by the doctor).

 Precautions and Risk Factors

-If the doctor has not established the cause, but simply excised the fistula from time to time, then this will not lead to any positive results.
-If the source of infection is not removed, is it possible to hope for a normal process of tissue regeneration?
+If the doctor has not established the cause, but simply excises the fistula over and over again, this will not lead to any positive results.
+If the source of infection is not removed, can we hope for a normal process of tissue regeneration?
 Naturally not!
-It is possible that the doctor does not sufficiently comply with the rules of sanitation and subsequent processing of the suture.
+It is possible that the doctor does not sufficiently comply with the rules of sanitation and subsequent treatment of the suture.

-In addition, the patient's age can also play an important role, because a 70-year-old man's immunity is already weakened and cannot fully perform the functions that were originally assigned to him.
+In addition, the age of the patient can also play an important role, because a 70-year-old man’s immunity is already weakened and cannot fully perform the functions that were initially assigned to him.
 But it is the state of the immune system that largely determines the success of the healing process of postoperative sutures and the absence of the risk of complications.

 Treatment and prevention of ligature fistulas

-You mention the excision of the fistula - this method of treatment is referred to as surgical (more radical).
-In surgical treatment, it is extremely important to remove the infected ligature from the fistula, which does not resolve.
-The presence of suture material in the wound can cause subsequent fistula formation.
-By the way, the laser excision technique has been widely used recently.
+You mention excision of the fistula - this method of treatment is classified as surgical (more radical).
+During surgical treatment, it is extremely important to remove the infected ligature from the fistula, which does not resolve.
+The presence of suture material in the wound can cause subsequent fistula formations.
+By the way, laser excision has recently been widely used.
 This device is more accurate and reliable, because it eliminates the human factor, and for the patient himself, the procedure for removing the ligature with a laser is more gentle.

-However, if the reason for the regular formation of a fistula is an infection (I remind you that based on your description, the doctor has not established the cause), then conservative treatment is used to eliminate the infection, and not the fistula itself.
-If the focus of inflammation is removed, then the fistula will close on its own.
-In conservative treatment, antibacterial and anti-inflammatory drugs, antiseptics, as well as immunomodulating drugs and vitamin complexes are used (the importance of the immune system is discussed above).
+However, if the cause of the regular formation of a fistula is an infection (I remind you that based on your description, the doctor has not established the cause), then conservative treatment is used, aimed at eliminating the infection, and not the fistula itself.
+If the source of inflammation is removed, the fistula will close on its own.
+Conservative treatment uses antibacterial and anti-inflammatory drugs, antiseptics, as well as immunomodulators and vitamin complexes (the importance of the immune system is discussed above).

-Effective preventive postoperative measures include strict adherence to the rules of antiseptic treatment of the wound.
-If we talk about the measures that should have been applied by the surgeon before the operation, then it is important to say about:
+Effective preventive postoperative measures include strict adherence to the rules of antiseptic wound treatment.
+If we talk about the measures that should have been taken by the surgeon before the operation, it is important to talk about:

 • careful preparation of the wound before suturing;